Page Contents

 The Process of Closing Probate

-When it is time to close the decedent’s estate a final account, report and petition for final distribution must be filed.
-The petition is set for hearing and notice of the hearing is mailed to all interested persons.
+When it is time to close the decedent’s estate, a final account, report, and petition for final distribution must be filed.
+The petition is set for a hearing, and notice of the hearing is mailed to all interested persons.

-At least 10 days before the hearing a proposed Judgment of Final Distribution gets submitted to the case.
-After the judge approves and signs the order the estate property and probate proceeds get distributed.
+At least 10 days before the hearing, a proposed Judgment of Final Distribution is submitted to the case.
+After the judge approves and signs the order, the estate property and probate proceeds are distributed.

 The executor or administrator must get a receipt from persons receiving property from the decedent’s estate.
 The receipts get filed before a petition gets filed for final discharge.